 This special meeting has been called for the purpose of approving a proposed stock option exchange offer under which eligible FormFactor employees (excluding directors and executive officers) would have the opportunity to exchange certain underwater stock options for a lesser number of stock options or restricted stock units, as more fully described in the attached notice and proxy statement.
-We urge you to carefully review the attached proxy materials, which are also available to you on the Internet.
+We urge you to carefully review the attached proxy materials.

 Your vote is important.
-Whether or not you are able to attend the Special Meeting in person, we urge you to vote your shares through the Internet in accordance with the instructions in the proxy materials, or by signing, dating, and returning a proxy card at your earliest convenience.
+Whether or not you are able to attend the Special Meeting in person, we urge you to vote your shares by signing, dating, and returning a proxy card at your earliest convenience.